appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_focus_box/listbuilder_focus_box.rst

 Update CRadmin Instance
 -----------------------
 We need to add the Focus Box application to our CRadmin instance to make it show.
-As explained in the Getting Started tutorial we set the name of which application we want to have as our homepage and we add the focua box application to the list of apps.
+As explained in the Getting Started tutorial we set the name of which application we want to have as our homepage and we add the focus box application to the list of apps.
 In this guide we also add each app to the expandable menu so it's easy for the user to jump between the different applications.